-If you can't get permission from the other people with parental responsibility you will need to apply to the court for an order.
+Bear in mind that one parent may not simply choose to withhold consent as there needs to be a justifiable reason why they object.
 And if you find yourself being asked by your ex to agree to your child going on holiday, remember that you should not withhold your agreement unreasonably.

 Our specialist children lawyers have years of experience dealing with disputes involving children.
 We are known for successfully dealing with cases where there is a high degree of parental conflict and where there is an international dimension.
 Whether it is: